Bluecoaster455/cryo-ui/README.md

 ## Options
 These options are passed inside the CryoUI.freeze(options) function.
+Whatever is passed in the options parameter will merge with the defaultOptions.
 ```javascript
 var options = {
   selector: "#my-selector", // Element to freeze